hashicorp/vault/website/source/docs/agent/caching/index.html.md

 ### Configuration (Listeners)

-These configuration values are common to all Sinks:
+These configuration values are common to all Listeners:

 - `type` `(string: required)` - The type of the listener to use.
 Valid values are `tcp` and `unix`.